Elguerrero11/Stellar-Framework/README.md

 # StellarFramework

+ Important advices:

+   - I dont recommend right now use this framework for create a plugin as it is in a early development build and maybe contain errors and bad code, more it dont have so much features yet.
+   So if you want to use it, I recommend you to wait some time when the framework be better.
+   - I have to change the license of remove conditions in that, but I will not do at this moment.
+Anyway for sure I will not remove the License and copyright notice condition.

  About this framework:

-   Important advice: I have to change the license of remove conditions in that, but I will not do at this moment.
-Anyway for sure I will not remove the License and copyright notice condition.

    - This is a framework and librery that I am doing for all the plugins I will do in the future, private and publics.
+   - I invite to anyone to collaborate with the framework doing suggestions or create pull request :)
    - Include small plugins or more big like gamemodes.
    - This framework have parts that can be used as librery and it use Java 8 and gradle.
    - Right now the framework only support latest version 1.19.3 and will be updated when a new version come but maybe in the future I will add support to others olders versions.